nexus-devs/nexus-sentry/README.md

 ## Setup
+1. Insert the item data in `/sources/items.json` to your local mongodb server (db: 'warframenexus', collection: 'itemlist')
-1. Make sure to run a borderless-windowed instance of Warframe in 1920x1080
+2. Make sure to run a borderless-windowed instance of Warframe in 1920x1080
-2. Maximize the trade chat and align it in the very top left corner
+3. Maximize the trade chat and align it in the very top left corner
-3. Run the script
+4. Run the script

 **Note:** The detection works best on medium text-size, with emojis turned off, and brightness & contrast on 0 in video options